k4u5h4L/1NT18IS076_kaushal_B_NPLab/README.md

 # To install:
 Visit [here](https://www.nsnam.org/releases/ns-3-30/download/) to download the source code.
 Unzip the tar file and continnue with the procedure below.

+### Note:
+For the above step, you'll need to compile both ns3 and netanim yourself.
+If you want the prebuilt binaries, you can visit [this](https://drive.google.com/file/d/1A34U-phVWJjry_pkU3wtNgcpAM-z2Gur/view?usp=sharing) link, where I have compiled everything.
+You can then continue with the procedure of execution as expected.

+Optionally,

 # To run:

 ```bash